julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 ```

 Note that we need to pass two parameters to the client - the `token` is pretty simple, it's the token we got from @BotFather.
-Now the options object is setting up the client to poll for updates.
+The options object is setting up the client to poll for updates.
 Your bot has two ways to get messages from Telegram.
 The
 first one is using a webhook.
 You can configure the platform to push the messages to some endpoint that you own and read the
 messages from there.
 This is a clean solution but at the same time it implies more configuration.
 For instance, the endpoint
 _has_ to be accessible through HTTPS.
 Self-signed certificates work, but it's still more troublesome to configure that than